The price of college

 Making college more affordable can impact more than just graduation rates, but without data it's difficult to study where students live, work, and start families after college.
 A pilot program is helping to link local data sets to the Census Bureau data infrastructure, broadening what we can learn about college students in the economy.

-I'm working on a series of infographics showing trends in FAFSA filing over the past decade.
+I'm working on a series of infographics showing trends in FAFSA filing over the past decade, and projecting these trends into the future.
 Stay tuned!

 Financial education and decision making